oiesauvage/OctoPrint-Sliceroptimizer/README.md

 # OctoPrint-Sliceroptimizer

-This plugins is an interface for `slicoptim` python package.
+This plugin is an interface for `slicoptim` python package.
 It aims to generate semi-randomized slicing tests for FDM 3d printing.
 Each test sample is rated by the user.
 Ratings are then exploited by an optimizer to compute optimal slicing values.